lwx-amr/Tailwind/README.md

 Hey there, this is a repo to track my Tailwind progress.

-Feel free to browse this repo branches, each branch represent a different resource
+Feel free to browse folders, each folder represent a different resource

 BTW, [Tailwind](https://tailwindcss.com) documentation is really awesome don't forget to check it out.